tomis9/cookbook/content/post/docker.md

 ---
 title: "docker"
-date: 2018-11-09T23:01:35+01:00
+date: 2018-08-12T15:29:16+02:00
-draft: true
+draft: false
-image: "whale.jpg"
+image: "docker.jpg"
 categories: ["DevOps"]
-tags: ["draft", "docker"]
+tags: ["docker"]
 ---

-## Easily forgettable solutions

 ## 1. What is docker and why would you use it?

-What is it?

 * "In simpler words, Docker is a tool that allows developers, sys-admins etc. to easily deploy their applications in a sandbox (called containers) to run on the host operating system i.e. Linux."
 Comparing to Python, it's basically a virtualenv, but for the whole OS.
-Or this is some sort of a virtual machine.
+Or this is some sort of a virtual machine;

-* it's a program, which lets you to encapsulate your software into its own, the most basic "OS" (known as "image" in docker's world) and run it on any machine/server, which has docker installed;
+* it's a program, which lets you to encapsulate your software into its own, the most basic "OS" (known as "container" in docker's world) and run it on any machine/server, which has docker installed;

 * docker is almost the same thing as virtual machines, but faster, lighter and (IMHO) more simple.